-Motions made a "special order"-by a two-thirds vote at an earlier time-are addressed at this point.
-Also, matters required by the bylaws to be taken up at a specific meeting are in order (election of Nominating Committee, Financial Reconciliation Committee report, election of officers, etc.).
+Matters required by the bylaws to be taken up at a specific meeting are known as "Special Orders" and are in order (election of Nominating Committee, Financial Reconciliation Committee report, then the election of officers).

-Note: The chair may determine that this business needs to be moved higher in the agenda to maintain quorum.
+Note: The presiding chair may determine that this business needs to be moved higher in the agenda to maintain quorum.